-We assume that we can achieve organic growth with operating profit margin in the high single digits to low teens in FY2022 and beyond by increasing our market share based on solid paint demand centered on without an additional M&A deal, thanks to a significant contribution from margin improvement in FY2023, achieved through selling price increases.
+We assume that we can achieve organic growth with operating profit margin in the high single digits to low teens in FY2022 and beyond by increasing our market share based on solid paint demand centered on Asia including China.
+If the raw material price inflation settles by the end of FY2022, we see good prospects for achieving our Year 3 operating profit target in the Medium-Term Plan of 140 billion yen even without an additional M&A deal, thanks to a significant contribution from margin improvement in FY2023, achieved through selling price increases.